Story At-A-Glance

 Background

-The Regional Mobility Dialogue Series of the Leonard Transportation Center at the Cal State University, San Bernardino concluded its series of dialogues on transportation innovations in the Inland Empire during 2021.
+The Regional Mobility Dialogue Series of the Leonard Transportation Center at Cal State University, San Bernardino, concluded its dialogues on transportation innovations in the Inland Empire in 2021.
 It was titled “A Year of Transportation Innovations in the Inland Empire.”.

 What is LTC?